Patna High Court

-The Patna High Court of Judicature at Patna (commonly known as Patna High Court) is the High Court of the state of Bihar, India.
+The High Court of Judicature at Patna (commonly known as Patna High Court) is the High Court of the state of Bihar, India.
 It was established on 3 February 1916 by the British colonial government and was later affiliated under the Government of India Act 1915, making it one of the oldest High Courts of India.

 The court is based in Patna, the administrative capital of the state of Bihar.